 - maintain the integrity of the installation's structure, process plant, temporary refuge and all other equipment;

-The Offshore Installations (Offshore Safety Directive) (Safety Case etc.) Regulations 2015 (SCR) now require the operator or owner of every offshore installation to prepare a safety case and submit it to the regulator for acceptance.
-These now incorporate additional requirements of the EU Offshore Safety Directive and BEIS has issued its own guidance to the SCR.
+The SCR now require the operator or owner of every offshore installation to prepare a safety case and submit it to the regulator for acceptance.
+The Regulations now incorporate additional requirements of the EU Offshore Safety Directive (OSD),3 and BEIS has issued its own guidance to the SCR.